darcywjoseph/darcywjoseph.github.io/index.md

 Hi!
-I am a fifth-year undergraduate student at the University of Adelaide (Australia) pursuing a B.Eng (Hons) in Electrical + Electronic and a BMaCompSci. in Computer Science.
+I am a fifth-year undergraduate student at the University of Adelaide (Australia) pursuing a B.Eng (Hons) in Electrical + Electronic Engineering and a BMaCompSci. in Computer Science.

 ## Education